electrichasgoneaudi/electrichasgoneaudi.github.io/content/articles/audiurbanshpereconcept/_index.md

 ---
-title: Audi urbansphere concept – the future is wide open
+title: Audi urbansphere concept – Space travel in the heart of the megacity
 linktitle: Audi urbansphere concept
 description: Systematically designed from the inside out, Audi has unveiled plans for the Audi urbansphere concept car.
 weight: 99995